Flat Stone Capital LLC Calls Craig a “Fool” For Dissing Their Offer

 - Flat Stone Capital Reference.
 This is a wordpress.com blog with exactly one entry.
 It was made on February 10, 2014.

 So Flat Stone Capital has nothing but positive reviews online — all of which are blog sites with exactly one blog entry which is a positive review for Flat Stone Capital.
-It’s a little confusing since many of the blog articles refer to Flat Stone Capital before it came into existence.
-It may be the case that those articles refer to a different company with the same name and in exactly the same business.
+At first it was confusing, since many of the blog articles refer to Flat Stone Capital before it came into existence.
+But then I realized all the blog articles were just fabrications so that anyone like me researching this company would find dozens of positive reviews.

 |Flat Stone Capital||Redfield Holdings|